 The event will take place on Thursday, May 16th from 6pm to 8pm at One Liberty Plaza, Suite 702, New York.

 - 6:00pm - Check-In & Networking over Light Food & Drinks

-Although this is a networking event, you don't have to be looking for a job to attend, MINDBODY is hiring.
-Their competitive benefits include 20 vacation days per year, an employee stock purchase plan, monthly wellness vouchers (of course), three onsite massage therapists and over 25 daily items at their in-house bistro.
+Although you don't have to be looking for a job to attend, MINDBODY is hiring.
+Their competitive benefits include 20 vacation days per year, an employee stock purchase plan, monthly wellness vouchers (of course), three onsite massage therapists, and over 25 daily items at their in-house bistro.

 Follow MINDBODY on PowerToFly for updates about more events and open roles.

 About our Events: All RSVP'd attendees are welcome, regardless of race, color, religion, national origin, gender identity, pregnancy, physical or mental disability, or age.
 If you require accommodation to fully participate in this event, please email firstname.lastname@example.org, and we will contact you to discuss your specific needs.